ioshger0125/Hgergit/readme.txt

 Git is a distributed version control system for you to use.
-Git is a free sofrware.
+Git is a free software distributed under the GPL.